jon-mccormack/ds18x20-pico-mqtt/README.md

 ## Features

+- Support for the Raspberry Pi Pico W.
 - Publishes temperature readings from a DS18x20 sensor in a Home Assistant-friendly format at a rate of 1Hz.